Tesco's new boss looks to avoid nightmare before Christmas

 In an attempt to stem the rate of shopper defections, Lewis has recruited 6,000 extra workers into stores to improve customer service, while 6,000 head office staff are working half a day a week in stores in the run-up to Christmas.

-He has also cut prices on Christmas products and on 1,000 key lines, where he has focussed efforts on improving availability.
+He has also cut prices on Christmas products and on 1,000 key lines, where he has focused efforts on improving availability.
 Stores are cleaner, tidier and warmer, and more check-outs are open.

 SURGICAL APPROACH